decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

           "trace": false,
           "auto_remove": true
         }

 	Now the state will be offer_sent for Issuer (Test Center)

    **Note:** `GET /issue-credential​/records` to view the state

 5. Alice will call `GET /issue-credential​/records`
 The state will be offer_received and from this response copy the credential exchange id.

 6. Alice will send request to issue the credential using credential exchange id.
 Alice Agent: `POST /issue-credential​/records​/{cred_ex_id}​/send-request`
 Now the state will be request_sent for Alice

 7. Issuer (Test Center) will call `GET/issue-credential​/records`
 The state will be request_received and from this response copy the credential exchange id.

 8. Issuer (Test Center) issues the certificate using credential exchange id

 Test Center Agent: `POST /issue-credential​/records​/{cred_ex_id}​/issue`

-Now the credential will be issued to Alice and state will change to  credential_issued
+Now, the credential will be issued to Alice and state will change to  credential_issued

 # Stores credential into a personal wallet (Data4Life)